-KCI Head Start classrooms always maintain a minimum staff/child ratio of at least one staff for every 10 children.
+KCI classrooms always maintain a minimum staff/child ratio of at least one staff for every 10 children.
 A Center Director at all sites supervises classroom staff.
 In the Center Director's absence, a Child Care Associate provides on-site supervision (usually a teacher).
-In the absence of the Center Director and a Child Care Associate, the Education Manager will arrange for on-site supervision.
+In the absence of the Center Director and the Child Care Associate, the Program Manager will make arrangements for on-site supervision.